 Begin your adventure in Ubud, the cultural heart of Bali.
 We will dive into public health initiatives by meeting with local medical students.
 We will have the opportunity to work directly with these students during their residency at a primary care clinic.
 We will join them on their home health visits, and help with checking blood pressure, recording information, managing supplies, and educating families about preventative care.
 This is a truly unique opportunity to learn about the challenges medical professionals face when implementing public health in a developing community.

 In addition to our public health project, Ubud has endless activities to enjoy.
 Laugh your worries away with your new friends during a fun and carefree laughing yoga class followed by a walk through picturesque rice fields.
-Participate in a workshop where you can try your hand at a variety of Balinese arts, including dancing, Gamelan Music, and woodcarving.
+Participate in a workshop where you can try your hand at various Balinese arts, including dancing, Gamelan Music, and woodcarving.
 Receive an introduction to Balinese culture and explore Ubud’s beautiful temples and colorful markets.
 Visit the famous water temple and participate in a traditional ceremony.
 Tour the Royal Palace and dress in your finest for dinner with a real Balinese prince followed by an authentic show.
 This is a special opportunity not available to tourists!

 DAYS 12-14: AMED

 Amed is a hidden gem on the Northeast coast of Bali.
 The village sits directly on a bay with a black sand beach and a volcano on the horizon which creates the perfect backdrop for some breathtaking sunsets.
+We will help with a children’s health education workshop where we will teach local children important healthy habits!
 We will stay in beach bungalows and enjoy swimming and soaking up the sun.
 For those who are more adventurous you’ll even have the opportunity to try your hand at scuba diving in our optional beginner course!
-Catch a sunrise boat ride to admire the beauty of this region one last time before heading to East Bali Immersion.
+Catch a sunrise boat ride to admire the beauty of this region one last time before heading to Sanur!